 What if I freeze during the interview?

 Pause, breathe, and start the sentence again.
 It will not appear in the final edit.
-Interviews are full of do-overs.
+Interviews are full of do-overs, and a good interviewer will help you get back into the flow.

 What should I do with my hands?

-Let them move naturally.
-Restricting them can make you look tense.
-The camera crew will frame your posture.
+Let your hands move naturally.
+Trying to hold them completely still can make you look tense.
+The camera crew will frame the shot so your posture and movement look natural on screen.

 Ryan Spanger is the founder and managing director of Dream Engine, a Melbourne-based video production company established in 2002.
 With more than two decades of experience, Ryan has helped leading Australian businesses, government departments, and non-profits communicate their message with clarity and impact through video.
 He’s known for his strategic approach, reliable process, and commitment to producing videos that deliver measurable results.